 Garden Entrance Signage:

-- Depending on how your garden is set-up it may be useful to put up other educational signage around the gardens.
-Some possible signage might include:
+Depending on how your garden is set up, it may be useful to have educational signage.
+Suggestions include: